 Shoji’s sliding doors

-This sliding glass doors originated in Japanese architecture and were typically made by applying transparent paper to bamboo.
+This Design Glass for Doors originated in Japanese architecture and were typically made by applying transparent paper to bamboo.
 In modern architecture, though, these sliding doors are usually made of a wooden frame and glass panels.
 These have either been frosted or are made of paper between two glass panels.
 They’re a perfect door solution.
 After all, their sliding nature ensures that you conserve space because their translucency offers anonymity.